 Contact Information

-The Gender and Autism (and Related Neurodiversity) Program team at Children’s National Hospital supports gender-diverse and gender-exploring autistic youth — or youth with suspected autism — through evaluation, consultation and a specialized ongoing support program.
-We approach this work from the following perspectives:
+The Gender and Autism (and Related Neurodiversity) Program team at Children’s National supports gender-diverse and gender-exploring autistic youth—or youth with suspected autism—through evaluation, consultation and a specialized ongoing support program for youth and their families.
+We approach gender and autism care from the following perspectives:

-• A young person’s neurodiversity may be a key component in the gender discernment and self-advocacy process
+- Understanding a young person’s neurodiversity may be important for supporting their gender discernment and self-advocacy

-Some young people who come to our clinic have a well-characterized autism spectrum diagnosis, while other families come to see us for both autism diagnostic clarification and gender-related consultation.
+We are a neurodiversity-affirming program.
+We understand autism and related neurodivergence as important parts of the broad spectrum of human neurodiversity.
+We also recognize that being autistic in today’s world can be challenging.
+Among the resources on this website, we celebrate the contributions of autistic gender-diverse individuals, including through their artistic expressions and life stories.
+Some young people who come to our clinic have a well-characterized autism diagnosis, while other families come to see us for both autism diagnostic clarification and gender-related consultation.

 What to Expect from Your Visits with Our Team

 Typically, your visits with us will begin with an evaluation.
-This evaluation will address factors related to autism/neurodiversity, gender development and the potential intersection of the two.
-The evaluation will include interviews, questionnaires and other measures.
-The evaluation process is usually completed over 2-3 visits, the first of which may be several hours long.
+This evaluation will address factors related to autism/neurodivergence, gender development, and the intersection of the two.
+Our process includes interviews, questionnaires and other measures.
+The assessment is usually completed over 2–3 visits.
+Our autism-related assessment employs gold-standard measures with the young person, as well as comprehensive developmental interviewing with parent(s), caregiver(s), and/or other key informants.
 We work to match our evaluations to the specific needs of each young person and their family, and we aim for the process to be affirming and uplifting for everyone involved.

 Gender and Autism Program